eclipse-edc/Samples/transfer/README.md

 ### [Transfer sample 07](./transfer-07-provider-push-http/README.md): Perform a provider push exchange between a consumer and a provider

 In this sample, we will describe a step-by-step guide to demonstrate a provider push exchange between two connections.
 One connecter is a consumer and the other is a provider.
+The consumer will initiate the transfer by sending a DataRequest with any destination type other than HttpProxy, and the provider will fetch the date from the actual DataSource and push it to the consumer.